 If your child has SEND, they will receive 'School Support'.
-This means they will have a Support Plan, drawn up by the class teacher in consultation with you, your child and the SENDCO.
+This means they will have a Support Plan drawn up by the class teacher in consultation with you, your child and the SENDCO.
 (An example of a Support Plan is on the next slide).
-The plan will identify needs across all areas of SEN; Communication and Interaction, Cognition and Learning, Social Emotional and Mental Health, Sensory and Physical needs.

-The Plan will contain targets and outline the strategies and resources that will be used to help your child achieve them through the Assess, Plan, Do, Review Process.
-The Plan will be reviewed and shared with you and your child at least three times a year.
+The Support Plan will contain targets and outline the strategies and resources that will be used to help your child achieve them through the Assess, Plan, Do, Review cycle.
+The Support Plan will be reviewed with you and your child at least three times a year.